guillermooo/sublime-undocs/source/reference/build_systems.rst

 Build Systems
 =============

-Build systems let you run your files through external programs and see the output they generate within Sublime Text.
+Build systems let you run Sublime Text commands which can e.g. your files through external programs and see the output they generate within Sublime Text.

-Build systems consist of two --or optionally three-- parts:
+Build systems consist of one --or optionally three-- parts:

 * configuration data in JSON format (the *.sublime-build* file contents)
-* a Sublime Text command driving the build process
+* optionally, a Sublime Text command driving the build process
 * optionally, an external executable file (script, binary file)

 Essentially, *.sublime-build* files are configuration data for an external